apache/airflow/docs/apache-airflow/core-concepts/objectstorage.rst

     base = ObjectStoragePath("s3://aws_default@my-bucket/")

-The username part of the URI is optional.
+The username part of the URI represents the Airflow connection id and is optional.
 It can alternatively be passed in as a separate keyword argument:

 .. code-block:: python